The Ultimate 2026 Guide to 7 Sites With Free Circuit Practice Problems

 Engineering/Physics LibreTexts – DC/AC Electrical Circuit Analysis (Fiore) Exercise Banks

 What makes LibreTexts so valuable is the sheer depth and quality of its chapter-end exercises.
 The problem sets are well-scaffolded, building on concepts from each section.
 You'll find everything from basic analysis and design tasks to unique simulation-oriented prompts.
 These prompts explicitly encourage you to build the circuit in a SPICE-based simulator to verify your hand calculations, a critical skill.
-This process of comparing calculated results to simulated ones mirrors the real-world engineering workflow and provides an excellent way to sharpen your debugging mindset when things don't match up.
+This process of comparing calculated results to simulated ones mirrors the real-world engineering workflow and provides an excellent way to when things don't match up.

 How to Get the Most Out of It